What is the IPCC and why is it important?

 The IPCC's growing certainty of human involvement in global warming

-C2ES Summaries of Fourth Assessment Report
+C2ES summaries of the Fourth Assessment Report